5G network deployment: How a holistic approach to deployment can keep energy usage and costs down

 Ericsson has solutions for Communication Service Providers (CSPs) to help manage usage across network deployments, breaking the mobile network energy consumption curve.

 The deployment of each new generation of mobile broadband has historically come with an increase in energy usage.
-However, from 2011 to 2021 data traffic has increased by a factory of 287 while mobile network energy consumption has only increased by a factor of 1.6.
+However, from 2011 to 2021 data traffic has increased by a factor of 287 while mobile network energy consumption has only increased by a factor of 1.6.
 This indicates there is strong correlation between increased network energy consumption and the deployment of additional hardware and frequency bands, rather than data consumption.

 Canadian communication service providers (CSPs) are facing increasing pressure from governing bodies and consumers to meet sustainability goals while rolling out the latest generation in 5G, which will boost the economy and digitize industries.
 The Canadian government has set a goal of net-zero emissions by 2050, and introduced the ‘2030 Emissions Reduction Plan,’ targeting the reduction of emissions by 40-45 percent over the next eight years.
 The mobile industry is setting goals – according to the GSMA, 80 percent of the industry (by revenue) currently disclose their climate impact and 65 percent have committed to science-based carbon reduction targets.
 Thirty-six percent of the industry by revenue are aligned to the UN’s “Race to Zero” pledge.